Skip to main content

 Once all settings have been configured uniquely, you can run each instance.
 Ensure that you:

 • Launch Each Instance Separately: Open a new terminal window for each Gunbot instance and launch them independently.
-This helps prevent errors and allows you to monitor the output of each instance in real-time.
+This helps prevent errors and allows you to monitor output in real time.

 • Monitor Resource Usage: Running multiple instances can consume additional system resources.
 Keep an eye on CPU and memory usage to ensure your system can handle multiple bots without slowing down.

-• Testing: After launching, verify that each instance is functioning correctly by checking the GUI, ensuring each bot is connected to its respective exchange, and receiving notifications from Telegram.
+• Testing: After launching, verify each instance is functioning correctly by checking the GUI, confirming each bot connects to its exchange, and receiving notifications from Telegram.

 As you get comfortable with running multiple instances, you might want to scale up.
 Here are some tips for efficient scaling: